Birmingham District Voters!

 The panels below summarize the most frequently asked questions (click panel to open individually).

 School Operating Millage

 All Michigan school district operations are funded through a mixture of local and state millages.
-This renewal was one part of those millages and will have ZERO increase on individual or business millage rates.
+This proposal will replace, restore and extend the BPS operating millage.